HarshUpadhyay/TesseractTrainer/README.md

 	                        The path of TrueType/OpenType file of the used training font.
 	  --font-name FONT_NAME, -n FONT_NAME
 	                        The name of the used training font.
 No spaces.

+	**Optional arguments**
 	  --experience_number EXPERIENCE_NUMBER, -e EXPERIENCE_NUMBER
 	                        The number of the training experience.
+	                        Default value: 0
 	  --font-properties FONT_PROPERTIES, -f FONT_PROPERTIES
 	                        The path of a file containing font properties for a list of training fonts.
+	                        Default value: ./font_properties
 	  --font-size FONT_SIZE, -s FONT_SIZE
 	                        The font size of the training font, in px.
+	                        Default value: 25
 	  --tessdata-path TESSDATA_PATH, -p TESSDATA_PATH
 	                        The path of the tessdata/ directory on your filesystem.
+	                        Default value: /usr/local/share/tessdata
 	  --word_list WORD_LIST, -w WORD_LIST
 	                        The path of a file containing a list of frequent words.
+	                        Default value: None

+## Example

+In this example, we would like to create a `helveticanarrow` dictionary:

+* using an OpenType file located at `./font/Helvetica-Narrow.otf
+* the font name is set to `helveticanarrow`
+* with training text located at `./text`
+* the `font_properties` file is located at `./font_properties`
+* the experience number is set to 0
+* a tif font size of 25px
+* the `tessdata` directory is located at `/usr/local/share/tessdata`
+* no frequent word list

+The command would thus be:

+	$ python example.py --tesseract-lang helveticanarrow --training-text ./text --font-path font/Helvetica-Narrow.otf --font-name helveticanarrow

+or using the short options names:

+	$ python example.py -l helveticanarrow -r ./text -F ./font/Helvetica-Narrow.otf -n helveticanarrow

 ## Remarks